-Eurasia Explorer: Georgia, Armenia & Azerbaijan Travel Information
+Georgia, Armenia & Azerbaijan Travel Information

-Visas - Azerbaijan
+Visas

-Entry visas are required by all visitors to Azerbaijan and Wendy Wu Tours' Visa Department can assist you with the process of obtaining a visa.
-We will supply you with all paperwork and submit the visa application on your behalf.
-Visas for Azerbaijan are valid for 90 days from the date of issue and allow you to stay in the country for up to 30 days.
-Please be advised that your passport must have at least six months validity left on it when you arrive back into Australia.
-Visa application forms and all relevant documentation are due in our office 60 days prior to departure; if received after this date urgent visa processing fees will apply.
-Passports will be returned with your final documentation four weeks prior to your group tour's scheduled departure.
-If you require your passport to be returned earlier, a AU\$15 courier fee will apply.
+Entry visas are required by all visitors to Azerbaijan.
+Wendy Wu Tours Visa Department can assist you with the process of obtaining a visa.
+We will supply you with all paperwork if applicable and submit the visa application on your behalf.
+Please be advised that your passport must have at least six months validity left on it from the date of entry into Armenia.